carolinaArata/IsoPhotonHadronCorrelations/AsortOfREADme.txt

      - UE Residual:
        It has to be run always after ZYAM.
-       It saves all the results in Systematic_checkCode.
+       All the results are saved in Systematic_checkCode.
 It does not distinguish between 0-30 and 0-10, 10-30.
+The 0-30 centrality bin is estimated in the macro , if the bool is true.
        Already set the good directory in the macro use to combine all together all the systematics.

   PlotAllSystem.C
-  It takes all the results from all the systFiles.root and combine all systematics together
+  It takes all the results from all the systFiles.root and combine all systematics together The final results are saved in a directory: SystSh0.40-1.00 in Systematic_checkCode or Systematic_checkCode0_30